Naujieji Lietuviai

 The group garnered their popularity primarily over the internet: radio stations did not play their songs due to the liberal use of obscenities.

 In 2006 the group authored two albums, 001 and 002.
 In 2007 one of them claimed to become gold and one platinum.

 In 2007 NL was disbanded amid a dispute, and Egidijus Remeikis and Egmontas Bžeskas, together with entrepreneur Ugnius Kiguolis, created the Tipo Grupė group.

 On the night August 22–23, 1:45am, 2008, two group members, Egidijus Remeikis and Jevgenijus Snytkinas died in car accident in Kaunas.
 After that Tipo Grupe effectively ceased to exist.

+On November 30, 2020, Linas Rugienius, who was with the group since its first year, died following a serious illness.
+He was 42.
+On November 11, 2022, Gintaras Reklaitis also died.
+He was over 50 years old.